OleksandrOsypenko89/Interview/README.md

 | Login    | Johnny_Depp@gmail.com | demo_test@gmail.com |
 | Password | password              | password            |

+### You can also register yourself.

+To save your account permanently:
-You can also register yourself.
-In order to save your account permanently, you need to change the parameter `spring.sql.init.mode` in the `application.properties` file to `never` so that the data in your docker container is not overwritten after each restart of the program or manually add account data to the `data.sql` file.
+- You need to change the `spring.sql.init.mode` parameter in the `application.properties` file to `never`, so that the data in your docker container is not overwritten after each program startup.
+- You can also manually add account data to the data.sql file.